 For students from the EU

-For EU students starting their course in September 2021, the UK Government has recently confirmed that you will not be eligible to pay the same fees as UK students, nor be eligible for funding from the Student Loans Company.
+For EU students starting their course from September 2021 onwards, the UK Government has recently confirmed that you will not be eligible to pay the same fees as UK students, nor be eligible for funding from the Student Loans Company.
 This means you will be classified as an international student.

 At Royal Holloway, we wish to support those students affected by this change in status through this transition.
 For eligible EU students starting their course with us in September 2021, we will award a fee reduction scholarship which brings your fee into line with the fee paid by UK students.
 This will apply for the duration of your course.